rabstolaf/bwsys/01_installing-ubuntu.md

 ## 7. Using a Desktop Environment

-Depending on which desktop enviornment you installed, you'll have different utilities and programs available.
-All enviornments will have some way to type commands, usually in a program called a Terminal.
+Depending on which desktop environment you installed, you'll have different utilities and programs available.
+All environments will have some way to type commands, usually in a program called a Terminal.
 In Mate, the program is called MATE Terminal, in the System Tools menu, accessed from the top left of your VM screen.
 You can pin this program to your Desktop by right clicking it.

 Look through the rest of the menu and open up a few programs that seem interesting.
 As you add more programs to your VM, you'll notice some of them will begin to appear in that menu, and you can always add shortcuts on your desktop to get to them faster.